A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Phase-field TO formulations

-The proposed APF-FNNs introduce a physics-driven framework for phase-field topology optimization.
-Instead of iteratively solving discretized PDEs, this approach leverages the function approximation capabilities of neural networks to directly minimize the governing physical loss functions.
-The overall workflow, illustrated in Fig.~\ref{fig: mesh_free_optimization}, is a two-stage process that employs three distinct neural networks to parameterize the state variable $\bm{u}_{\boldsymbol{\theta}}(\bm{x})$, the adjoint variable $\bm{w}_{\boldsymbol{\alpha}}(\bm{x})$ and the phase-field $\phi_{\boldsymbol{\sigma}}(\bm{x})$.
+The proposed APF-FNNs replace the classical mesh-based gradient-flow solver by a physics-driven, neural parameterization of the phase-field topology optimization problem.
+Instead of iteratively solving discretized PDEs on a mesh, we approximate the relevant fields with neural networks and directly minimize their associated loss functionals.
+As sketched in Fig.~\ref{fig: mesh_free_optimization}, the framework employs three distinct networks to represent the state $\bm{u}_{\boldsymbol{\theta}}(\bm{x})$, the adjoint $\bm{w}_{\boldsymbol{\alpha}}(\bm{x})$ and the phase-field $\phi_{\boldsymbol{\sigma}}(\bm{x})$.

-The optimization process commences with an \texttt{Initial Stage} to provide a robust initialization for the main alternating scheme.
-In this stage, the state network $\bm{u}_{\boldsymbol{\theta}}$ and the adjoint network $\bm{w}_{\boldsymbol{\alpha}}$ are sequentially pre-trained, conditioned on the initial phase-field network $\phi_{\boldsymbol{\sigma}}$.
-The networks are trained by minimizing their respective loss functions $\mathcal{L}_{\text{state}}$ and $\mathcal{L}_{\text{adjoint}}$ for a predefined number of iterations.
-The formulation of these losses is flexible and physics-driven: for governing equations with a known energy functional, the DRM is employed~\cite{ew2018deep}, whereas for systems without an explicit variational form, the PINN approach is adopted, with the loss constructed from the PDE's strong-form residual~\cite{raissi2019physics}.
+The optimization begins with an \texttt{Initial Stage} that provides a robust warm start for the alternating scheme.
+In this stage, the state network $\bm{u}_{\boldsymbol{\theta}}$ and the adjoint network $\bm{w}_{\boldsymbol{\alpha}}$ are sequentially pre-trained for a fixed initial phase-field $\phi_{\boldsymbol{\sigma}}$ by minimizing their respective loss functions $\mathcal{L}_{\text{state}}$ and $\mathcal{L}_{\text{adjoint}}$ for a prescribed number of iterations.
+The construction of these losses is physics-driven: when the governing equations admit an energy functional, we employ a Deep Ritz formulation \cite{ew2018deep}; otherwise, a PINN-style loss based on strong-form residuals is used \cite{raissi2019physics}.

+After initialization, the method proceeds to the main \texttt{Alternating Optimization} stage, where the three networks are updated in a cyclic scheme.
+Each outer iteration $n$ consists of three steps: (i) the state network $\bm{u}_{\boldsymbol{\theta}}$ is trained for $k$ steps by minimizing $\mathcal{L}_{\text{state}}$; (ii) given the updated state, the adjoint network $\bm{w}_{\boldsymbol{\alpha}}$ is trained for $l$ steps by minimizing $\mathcal{L}_{\text{adjoint}}$; and (iii) with the current state and adjoint fields fixed, the topology network $\phi_{\boldsymbol{\sigma}}$ is refined for $m$ steps.
+In contrast to conventional approaches based on time-stepping the $L^2$ gradient flow, the topology update is formulated as a direct minimization of the total objective